Philosophy is the first, oldest, and largest discipline, leading to the founding of

 as well as spawning many other fields of study with recent major additions being

-psychology, sociology, the theories of mind used in AGI research, and so on.
+psychology, sociology, the theories of mind used in AI research, and so on.

 Philosophy's affect on humanity's knowledge of the world is exemplified by things like